HL7/US-Core/input/pagecontent/conformance-expectations.md

 For any complex element marked as must support, The server **SHALL** be capable of providing at least one of the sub-element values.
 If any sub-element is mark as must support it must meet the must support requirements as well and it satisfies the must support requirement for the parent element.

-For example, the [US Core Laboratory Result Observation Profile] presentedForm element is labeled must support and has no must support sub-elements.
+For example, the [US Core DiagnosticReport Profile for Report and Note exchange] presentedForm element is labeled must support and has no must support sub-elements.
 When claiming conformance to this profile:

 - US Core Responders **SHALL** be capable of providing a value in `DiagnosticReport.presentedForm` sub-element.
 - US Core Requestors **SHALL** be capable of processing the value in `DiagnosticReport.presentedForm`.